piyushkrana1/learn/Readme.md

 - Press the button: `Add Supportability Review Operator Repository`.
 - Then click `Install Supportability Review Operator`.
-![Dashboard view to add repo](./pkg/supportability-review-app/images/readme/dashboard-add-operator-repo.png) During the installation process, you can configure the following components (we recommend keeping the default settings):
+![Dashboard view to add repo](./pkg/supportability-review-app/images/readme/dashboard-add-operator-repo.png) During the installation process, you can configure the following components (We recommend keeping the default settings):

 - **Images**: Repository details for collector and analyzer images.
 - **Collector Configuration**: CPU, memory limits for the collector container.